 There ain't no pot of gold, just copper tokens

 I found the key to life, the lock was broken

 - In the ''Vocaloid song "The Game of Life" the protagonist tells her story of her eleven past life were nothing but whims of capricious god.
 In the end, she may or may not be said god.

 Mythology and Religion

-The Lamenters chapter.
+- The Lamenters chapter.
 The only Space Marine chapter formed during the so-called Cursed Founding to not display obvious mutations or other defects, they nevertheless suffered distrust and prejudice - to the extent that during their debut campaign protecting a world from the forces of Chaos, an allied chapter actually abandoned them, leaving the Lamenters to suffer 80% losses before being rescued by the Ultramarines and White Scars.
 The surviving Lamenters were then lost in the Warp and presumed dead for two thousand years.
+They only re-appeared after fighting the whole way back out, which just made the Imperium distrust them even more.
 After rebuilding their strength, the Lamenters were redeployed to the other side of the galaxy as part of a brotherhood of chapters guarding another warp storm.
-Unfortunately one of their allied chapters went renegade and dragged the Lamenters onto the wrong side of a civil war, where the Lamenters once again suffered crippling casualties.
+Unfortunately one of their allied chapters (and one of the few who actually showed some amount of brotherhood to them) went renegade and dragged the Lamenters onto the wrong side of a civil war, where the Lamenters once again suffered crippling casualties.
 After the revolt was put down, it was decided that the Lamenters had acted out of misguided honor, and were given the chance to atone through a century-long penitent crusade... right into the oncoming Hive Fleet Kraken.
 Their last report before further contact was lost mentioned that they were down to three heavily-wounded companies.